MangledMouse/KingmakerCustomSpellsMod/README.md

 Suggestion, Mass
 Glue Seal

-You will need the mods Unity Mod Manager and the Call of the Wild.
+You will need the mods Unity Mod Manager and the Call of the Wild version 1.82e or later.

 They be accessed here and here respectively